awsdocs/aws-cdk-guide/doc_source/getting_started.md

 var bucket = new Bucket(this, "MyBucket", new BucketProps {
                       BucketName = "my-bucket",
                       Versioned  = true,
-                      WebsiteRedirect = new WebsiteRedirect {
+                      WebsiteRedirect = new RedirectTarget {
                               HostName = "aws.amazon.com"
                       }});
 ```